HydroBlockchain/hydro-staking/README.md

 - Wallet orin
 - Centralized or decentralised Crypto Exchange

-## Stacking Asset
+## Staking Asset
 Holders can stack their asset in:
-- Stable coins such as DAI or USDC
-- Or Native Hydro Tokens
+- Native Hydro Tokens

 ## Return on Investment ( Rewards)
 Rewards will be in:
-- Stable coins such as DAI or USDC
-- Or Native Hydro Tokens
+- Native Hydro Tokens

 ## Reward Rate Calculation
 Rewards are calculated and are directly impacted by the below attributes :